dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/notes.md

 ![pods](pods.png)

-* To create Pods, we need access to container images (e.g. a Docker Registry like Docker Hub) and a working k8s Cluster.
-* Pods can run in a single Node or Cluster (i.e. multiple Nodes) k8s environment.
-* k8s doesn't deploy containers directly onto Nodes, they are deployed into Pods.
-* A Pod
+* A **Pod**
   * Is a single instance of an application.
 But multiple instances can be run by creating additional Pods.
   * Is the smallest object that can be created in k8s.
 This object is where containers are run.
   * Can have one or multiple containers.
 If running multiple containers, the containers are unique applications that are all related (e.g. main container and helper containers).
 These are created and destroyed together.
   * Multiple containers within a Pod can refer to each other via `localhost` as they share the same network space, they also share the same storage.
   * Are created by YAML files.
+* To create Pods, we need access to container images (e.g. a Docker Registry like Docker Hub) and a working k8s Cluster.
+* Pods can run in a single Node or Cluster (i.e. multiple Nodes) k8s environment.
+* k8s doesn't deploy containers directly onto Nodes, they are deployed into Pods.
 * k8s objects are created by YAML files.
 Each YAML file must contain 4 parts
   * apiVersion = controls what objects you can create.
 Versions support different types of objects.
   * kind = the type of k8s object you are creating